Rail services on Great Western Railway (GWR) and London North Eastern Railway (LNER) are being disrupted for a third day due to cracks in trains.

 The operators’ Hitachi Class 800 trains were withdrawn from service on Saturday for safety checks after cracks were discovered in part of the chassis of some trains.

-Asked if he knew how long the disruption was likely to last, he told BBC Radio 4’s Today programme: “No, I can’t put an exact time on it and that is purely because we are going through the process and taking it extremely seriously.”
+Asked if he knows how long the disruption is likely to last, he told BBC Radio 4’s Today programme: “No, I can’t put an exact time on it and that is purely because we are going through the process and taking it extremely seriously.”

-Mr Nisbet described the disruption as “disappointing” because more passengers were returning to using the train network following the easing of coronavirus restrictions.
+Mr Nisbet described the disruption as “disappointing” because more passengers are returning to using the train network following the easing of coronavirus restrictions.